 The Lindau Nobel Laureate Meetings organizers have the responsibility of making the final selection of participants.
 Their task is challenging, as candidates competing for a place in each Meeting are many (coming from all over the world) and of remarkable qualities.

-The Onassis Foundation, as academic partner of the Lindau Nobel Laureate Meetings, has so far funded the participation of 46 Greek young scientists in the aforesaid venture.
+The Onassis Foundation, as academic partner of the Lindau Nobel Laureate Meetings, has so far funded the participation of 66 Greek young scientists in the aforesaid venture (including the Economics Meeting in the summer of 2017).
 All participants’ expenses (participation fees/ board and accommodation, transportation and miscellaneous expenses) are fully covered by the Foundation.

 With a recent decision of its Board of Directors, the Onassis Foundation will be funding young scientists for their participation in the Economic Sciences Meetings organized every three years.
 The next meeting in the field of Economics will be organized in 2017 and for the selection of participants in the final evaluation procedure on behalf of the organizers, the same primary selection procedure will be followed as with the one described above with regard to the Lindau Meetings in the fields of Physics, Chemistry and Medicine/Physiology, in which Greece has been participating in so far.

 For more information regarding the Lindau Nobel Laureate Meetings, you may visit http://www.lindau-nobel.org